-Topic: Walk in the Light [Andrew Wommack 8th August 2018 Daily Devotional]
+Topic: Walk In The Light [Andrew Wommack Devotional 8 August 2019]

 Jesus was obeying the leading of His Father to return to Judaea.
 He could see exactly what was going to take place and He was going to walk in the light that His Father had given Him.
 Our decisions should not be based on whether or not we will be hurt in some way as a result of our actions, but we must discern God’s will and do it regardless of the cost.

 The misconception that, ‘if God is in it, there will be no problems’ is not only wrong, but is dangerous.
 This kind of thinking has caused many people to ‘back off’ from what God has told them to do when things don’t go the way they expected.
 Our problems do not come from God, therefore, we should not pray for problems and not embrace them as being ‘a blessing from God in disguise.’
 Furthermore, when trials come, we should not be shocked (1 Pet.
 4:12) and not let problems or the lack thereof confirm or deny God’s will for us.

 Jesus died for each one of us.
 Each one of us ought to live for Him.
 Offering ourselves to God is not just a one-time deal.
 We have to die daily to our own desires.
 This has to be a living, ongoing commitment to the Lord.

 This message was written by The Association of Related Ministries International (ARMI) is an extension of Andrew Wommack Ministries (AWM).
 ARMI is a unique partnership committed to providing resources to help like-minded ministers succeed in a spirit of excellence and to draw from the experience and expertise of both the AWM and Charis Bible College staff. (www.awmi.net).